OSINT Clinic: Co-designing AI-Augmented Collaborative OSINT Investigations for Vulnerability Assessment: Study 2: Using Generative AI Probes to Achieve Learning Goals for OSINT Investigation

 Participants used ChatGPT to break down complex tasks into manageable subtasks tailored to their team’s capabilities.
 For example, P1 mentioned, "I gave it one of the OSINT tasks, and I asked it to divide the work into subtasks\ldots trying to make it adapt to our team by providing the number of members and experience levels".
 The templates served as conceptual models to guide the investigations.
 Participants also used specific prompting techniques to receive more structured and relevant answers, such as asking ChatGPT to provide references, using chain-of-thought by asking for steps to get to the subtasks and tools, and framing questions in a scenario-based manner like ``if I were to tell my friend how to \_\_\_ what should I say?''
 (P2).

 Participants found generative AI to be effective in assisting with task division and resource identification, making it easier to manage team-based OSINT investigations.
 P5 reflected, "I basically just asked it to come up with a list of subtasks and a list of tools and techniques\ldots and it worked perfectly".
 However, there were challenges with the AI's limitations in providing specific details related to smaller businesses as P4 observed, ``ChatGPT provides little to no information on smaller businesses''.
 There were also difficulties crafting prompts to avoid ``guardrails'' against inappropriate content or eliciting new, non-repetitive information.

-One participant idea to improve the experience was for ChatGPT to link directly to tools and resources it recommends, simplifying the follow-up steps in investigations.
-They saw value in ChatGPT's ability to create visually appealing documents and diagrams, which would aid in team discussions and presenting findings.
-The use of advanced features like custom GPT models trained with OSINT-specific databases and plugins that create visual templates were also proposed as ways to make the AI more tailored to the unique needs of OSINT investigations.
+Participants proposed custom GPT models trained with OSINT-specific databases and plugins to make the AI more tailored to the unique needs of OSINT investigations.